gbiagomba/Security-Tools/Sweet32_Birthday/README.md

 # Sweet32: Birthday attacks
-The script below is to test for CVE-2016-2183, CVE-2016-6329 or you may know it better as the Sweet32 birthday attac.
+The script below is to test for CVE-2016-2183, CVE-2016-6329 or you may know it better as the Sweet32 birthday attack.
 For more detail please reference the links below;

 https://sweet32.info/
 https://access.redhat.com/articles/2548661